777arc/PySDR/content/pyqt.rst

 PyQtGraph's PlotWidget
 ***********************

-PyQtGraph's :code:`PlotWidget` is a PyQt widget used to produce 1D plots, similar to matplotlib's plt.plot(x,y).
+PyQtGraph's :code:`PlotWidget` is a PyQt widget used to produce 1D plots, similar to matplotlib's :code:`plt.plot(x,y)`.
 We will be using it for the time and frequency (PSD) domain plots, although it is also good for IQ plots (which our spectrum analyzer does not contain).
 For those curious, PlotWidget is a subclass of PyQt's `QGraphicsView <https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsView.html>`_ which is a widget for displaying the contents of a `QGraphicsScene <https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsScene.html#PySide2.QtWidgets.PySide2.QtWidgets.QGraphicsScene>`_, which is a surface for managing a large number of 2D graphical items in Qt.
-But the important thing to know about PlotWidget is that it is simply a widget containing a single `PlotItem <https://pyqtgraph.readthedocs.io/en/latest/api_reference/graphicsItems/plotitem.html#pyqtgraph.PlotItem>`_, so from a documentation perspective you're better off just refering to the PlotItem docs: `<https://pyqtgraph.readthedocs.io/en/latest/api_reference/graphicsItems/plotitem.html>`_.
+But the important thing to know about PlotWidget is that it is simply a widget containing a single `PlotItem <https://pyqtgraph.readthedocs.io/en/latest/api_reference/graphicsItems/plotitem.html#pyqtgraph.PlotItem>`_, so from a documentation perspective you're better off just referring to the PlotItem docs: `<https://pyqtgraph.readthedocs.io/en/latest/api_reference/graphicsItems/plotitem.html>`_.
 A PlotItem contains a ViewBox for displaying the data we want to plot, as well as AxisItems and labels for displaying the axes and title, as you may expect.

 The simplest example of using a PlotWidget is as follows (which must be added inside of the :code:`MainWindow`'s :code:`__init__`):